u1v3r/cwac-richedit/README.markdown

 Dependencies
 ------------
-This project has no dependencies.
+This project depends upon [ActionBarSherlock](http://actionbarsherlock.com).
+If you check out this project, you will need to update your local configuration to point to your own copy of ActionBarSherlock.

+(as the world patiently awaits Android library projects being able to be packaged as JARs...)

 Version
 -------
-This is version v0.0.3 of this module, meaning it has all the stability of a sand castle.
-You have been warned.
+This is version v0.1 of this module, meaning it is really a n00b.

 Demo
 ----